A helpful thought experiment:

 Now imagine the audience can pause your life.
 And offer you a more helpful thought in that moment.
 One that keeps you focused on doing the right thing in that moment.
 They need to ensure its something you believe or else you’ll disregard it.
 But they know there are always plenty more thoughts that you do believe that are simply more helpful than the one you just had.

-So they all shout out more helpful thoughts for you for that specific moment: “You’ll make it through this!”, “you’ve done this before!”, “face forwards and keep moving!”, “you can learn how to solve this!”, “this person faces pressures I know nothing about and is probably doing their best”, “how can I avoid being the road block to this person here?”
+So they all shout out more helpful thoughts for you for that specific moment: “You’ll make it through this!”, “you’ve done this before!”, “face forwards and keep moving!”, “you can learn how to solve this!”, “this is a temporary set back and things will come together later!” “this person in front of you is under pressure, and they’re trying to pursure their goals just like you – don’t take it personally, try to understand them!”, “ask yourself how you might be able to help this person more!”

-The next thing then, is to find a way to remind yourself to.
+The next thing then, is to find a way to remind yourself to do so.

 One way is to start building the habit.
 Repetition of an action tends to increase the chances of further repetition.
 One way to build the habit is to schedule moments (use an alarm) to write down what you’re thinking right now about certain things, check the dial, and when it’s in the red listen to the audience shout out more helpful thoughts.
 Then choose one for that moment, and repeat it to yourself until you’re back on the right track.